-Stress is a part of life.
+Managing Stress: Stress is a part of life.
 Life can throw major to minor crises at you.
 While you cannot control your circumstances, you can control how you deal with them.
 Stress can become chronic and affect a person’s wellbeing.
 That’s why it is important to care for your mental health and to be able to manage stress effectively.

 It is important to be familiar with a variety of stress-relieving methods, so you can pick up the strategy that suits you best, according to the situation.